arnowelzel/comment-reply-email-notification/readme.txt

 3. Activate the plugin.
 4. For better results, setup a plugin to send emails using SMTP.

+== Warning ==

+This plugin uses the "wp_insert_comment" hook, therefore, everytime a comment is created, a notification is likely to be sent.
+If you are importing comments into your blog, it's a good idea to disable this plugin.

+== Customizing the email template

+To customize the email template, copy the "templates" folder to your theme folder.
+The plugin will look for templates on the "/wp-content/themes/[THEME]/templates/cren/" folder; if a custom template is not found, then it will fallback to the default template.

+Templates folder on GitHub: https://github.com/guhemama/worpdress-comment-reply-email-notification/tree/master/templates

 == Changelog ==
+= 1.4.0 =
+* Added the ability to use a custom email template
+* Added plugin rendering options
+* Fixed unsubscribe link
 = 1.3.3 =
 * Updated translations and translation domain
 = 1.3.2 =